 High stress levels can increase your blood sugar.
 Try out some relaxation methods to keep stress in check.
 These might include:

 - any other activity you especially enjoy

 Drink plenty of water.
-If your urine is pale yellow, you’re likely hydrated.
-Avoid sugary soft drinks, juices, and teas.
+If your urine is yellow, you’re likely dehydrated.
+Avoid drinking too many sugary soft drinks or sugary juices as well.